 Year two: efflorescence appears on the upper brick as water cycles in and out through the mortar.
 Joint voids grow large enough to admit water by volume rather than just moisture.

 Year three: brick faces in the upper courses begin to spall.
 Flashing is stressed by water now traveling inside the chimney structure.
-The crown failure, if still unaddressed, allows standing water entry with every rain.
+An unaddressed crown failure allows standing water entry with every rain.

 Year four: displaced or missing bricks allow water entry at volume.
 The flashing zone is compromised.
 Water has reached the roof structure.
-The scope is now a partial rebuild plus flashing replacement plus interior remediation instead of a $500 crown replacement plus tuckpointing.
+The scope is now a partial rebuild plus flashing replacement plus interior remediation, instead of the $600 crown repair plus tuckpointing that was available in year one.

-For a complete seasonal inspection routine, see the chimney maintenance checklist for homeowners.
+For a complete seasonal inspection routine that catches these failure patterns early, see the chimney maintenance checklist for homeowners.

 Get a Written Estimate for What Your Chimney Actually Needs